 in age.
 The volval remnants on the cap are

-patches, pale yellowish gray to yellowish gray to
+patches, yellow to pale yellowish gray to yellowish gray to

 grayish yellow to light grayish tan,

 where drying has occurred.